The Best Golf Carry Bags website (BGCB) has one purpose: We aim to simplify your golf carry bag selection process so you can buy with confidence.

 Buying a golf carry bag can be overwhelming.
 There are so many manufacturers, models and features, it may be hard to choose.
 At BGCB we make the decision process easy.
 We have completed a comprehensive review of the top manufacturers and the best golf carry bag models.
 We have simplified the buying process into a three step roadmap to help golfers make the perfect selection.
 Continue reading Welcome to Best Golf Carry Bags!→

-The weight of the TaylorMade FlexTech Carry Stand Bag is 4.9 pounds including the shoulder straps and rainhood.
+The weight of the 2018 Ping Hoofer is 5.5 pounds including the attached rainhood.

-Post has been updated for 2017 with brand new Sun Mountain Women’s Golf Stand Bag offering for 2017.
+Post has been updated with brand new Sun Mountain Women’s Golf Stand Bag offering for 2018.

 When we recently attended the PGA Merchandise Show in Orlando and decided to ask a few of the leading vendors of women’s golf bags to explain what differentiates a women’s golf carry bag form a men’s bag.
 We received our best answer from Emily the designer and creator of Sassy Caddy.
 As she walked us through the features of her highly fashionable women’s stand bags she said the difference comes down to three key things :

 The bags are more stylish and have greater personality

 The pockets of the bags are tailored to more specialized uses

 The bags are two inches shorter then men’s golf carry bags to provide a better fit for the shorter length of women’s clubs